 Amsterdam, such a photogenic city.
 Some of the notes I etched down quickly in my notebook.
 "Fairy tale and storied architecture, arching bridges, gingerbread cookie townhouses standing upright along serenely snaking canals their surface like silk ruffling in the breeze.
 The rusty green water shimmered with sun-flecked light.
 Red bricked, ornate buildings.
 Cobbled walkways.
 Cafes dotting the length of every street.
 Couples meandered hand in hand, women pushing strollers along the hilly pathways, revelers lounging outside and taking in the breeze and sunshine.
 The air punctuated with pockets of conversation or the tinkling of bicycle bells, alerting awe-inspired tourists to quickly move out of their path, lest they be mowed down.
 A sweet floral scent tickling the air.
 Boats of varying shape and size chug past.
 Amsterdam is a city of liberals, romantics, free spirits.
 Greenery and flowers abundant along the canals, adding to the already enchanting atmosphere."

 Delft Blue is the world famous earthenware, produced since the 17th century in the city of Delft.
+Between 1600 and 1800 this stoneware was popular among wealthy families who mutually were demonstrating their collections of delft ware.
 Although the Delftware potters who preferred to call their earthenware "porcelain", it was just a cheaper version of the genuine Chinese porcelain.
 Delft goods were not made of the typical clay for porcelain, but of clay, which was coated with a tin glaze after firing.
 Nevertheless gained Delft goods inimitable popularity; temporarily there were 33 factories in Delft.
 Of all these factories is the only one available today, "Royal Delft".

 Also, this is kind of a fun article.
 Its about the 9 traditional icons of Holland which include tulips, clog shoes, canals, Delftware, bicycling, cheese and more.